Lehigh Valley Planning Commission

 3. Revitalization Project

 These projects focus on open space preservation, land conservation, sustaining natural resources and enriching the community.
-Projects can include open space, creation of natural areas, and other cultural and heritage amenities.
+Projects can include the preservation or improvement of open space, agriculture, natural areas or other cultural and heritage amenities.

 5. Outdoor Recreation Project

-These projects focus on the development or rehabilitation of park, trail or other outdoor recreation facilities that enrich the community and provide opportunities for residents and visitors to enjoy.
+These projects focus on the development or rehabilitation of park, trail or other outdoor recreation facilities that enrich the community and provide enjoyment for residents and visitors.
 Projects can include development or rehabilitation of the entire site or individual elements within the site.

 6. Environmental Project